mmtk/mmtk-julia/README.md

 ```

 If you would like debugging information in your release build of MMTk, add `debug = true` under `[profile.release]` in `mmtk/Cargo.toml`.
+If you would like disable object movement, add the `non_moving` feature when building the Rust binding.

 ### Checking out and Building Julia with MMTk